Everyday Essentials Stock Clearance

 Traveling in a straight line and looking for responses on the screen

 GPRs uses microwaves to look for solid objects in the ground and can find almost anything regardless of the material the structure is composed of.
-Pipe and Cable locators uses radio frequencies to locate metallic structures.
+Pipe and cable locator uses radio frequencies to locate metallic structures.
 The locator is looking for a magnetic field that’s created by the locator to identify a metallic structure in the ground.

 In some ground conditions GPR has certain advantages over alternative techniques because of its ability to ‘see’ non-metallic objects as well as metallic ones.
 GPR products tend to be bigger and more expensive and requires some additional training to get the most from the equipment, however the benefits of discovering metallic and non-metallic in a single locator the results are amazing.